nextbreakpoint/flink-k8s-toolbox/README.md

 ### How to run the Operator for testing

-The Flink operator can be executed as Docker image or JAR file, pointing to a local or remote Kubernetes cluster.
+The Flink Operator can be executed as Docker image or JAR file, pointing to a local or remote Kubernetes cluster.

 Run the operator with a given namespace and Kubernetes config using the JAR file: